anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

   ```
 * Find all the pokemon with HP less than or equal to 10 (there are two).
 * Find the 10 fire pokemon with the highest special attack (remember to check both types).
 Make sure to order them highest to lowest.
-* Explore the [aggregate function](https://sqlbolt.com/lesson/select_queries_with_aggregates) options to find the average `hp` of each Type 1 group.
+* Explore the [aggregate functions](https://sqlbolt.com/lesson/select_queries_with_aggregates) to find the average `hp` of each Type 1 group.
 Try to order by the average hp from greatest to least.

 ## Multiple Tables
 It's time to practice working with multiple tables in a single database.
 For both `Teams.csv` and `Trainers.csv`, go through the same steps to load the data into tables: